Send money

 When funding through the Bulk Settlement model, the following funding type(s) must be used:

 - TRUSTED_PRE_FUND_BULK - Funds for the transfer will be settled through a bulk payment at a later date.
+This method is not applicable to first party Payouts.

-, and your multi-currency account does not have the required funds to complete the action, then this call will fail with an "insufficient funds" error.
+If funding from BALANCE, and your multi-currency account does not have the required funds to complete the action, then this call will fail with an "insufficient funds" error.
 Once funds are added and available, you must call this endpoint again.

 {{profileId}} refers to the profile that created the transfer.
 It can be either your personal profile ID, or your business profile ID.